Background

 Efficacy and safety of the new antinfiammatory drugs.

-Efficacy and safety of ibuprofen therapy for a prolonged period of time, mainly in children, also in pre-symptomatic ones.
+Efficacy and safety of ibuprofen therapy for a prolonged period, mainly in children, also in pre-symptomatic ones.

 RCTs are ongoing about these issues:

-- A Phase 2, Muticenter RCT is recruiting CF patients older than 12 years of age to evaluate efficacy and safety of Lenabasum ad different dosages vs placebo (NCT03451045)
+- A Phase 2, Muticenter RCT on CF patients older than 12 years of age to evaluate efficacy and safety of Lenabasum ad different dosages vs placebo (NCT03451045) was completed

 - A Phase IIa, RCT will evaluate safety and efficacy of subcutaneous administration of Anakinra in Patients With Cystic Fibrosis who are ≥ 12 years of age (NCT03925194) on LCI